How to fix a noisy washing machine yourself — 7 expert ways to get it to work quieter again

 Why does my washing machine make so much noise when spinning?

 There are a few reasons why your washing machine could be making excess amount of noise when spinning.
 Firstly, note that some washing machines are simply louder than others because of their unique internal mechanisms.
-But if your washing machine is making more noise than it did before, there could be a few things causing the issue.
+But if your washing machine is making more noise than it did before, it's likely due to a recent change.

 'The noise from the washing machine becomes louder when items get caught in the drum, or by washing ‘an unbalanced load’ – a bath towel with a couple of T-shirts, or any other combination of heavy and light fabrics,' says Currys.
 'But it could also be a sign there is a problem with the bearings.'